heyken/PQTaskManager/README.md

 It is managed by task rank

-The task Priority is defined Enum Case
+The task priority is defined enum case

 # PQTaskManager